How Much do Guitar Lessons Cost?

 Unfortunately, the lessons cannot compare to the quality of live one-on-one lessons where the teacher can customize the material for you, give you live feedback on your playing in real time, and help you become better at practicing and performing.
 Any student who is interested in becoming a capable guitar player is better off looking for live one-on-one lessons, such as the $30 half hour lessons offered through Lesson With You.

-To find the price of guitar lessons, we surveyed over 100 teachers across our own site, Lesson With You, and two other major sites, Takelessons.com and Thumbtack.com, using a random zip code as the location.
-We specifically looked for teachers who have a degree in guitar and teach lessons online.
+We surveyed over 100 teachers across our own site, Lesson With You, and three other major sites, Takelessons.com, Lessons.com and Thumbtack.com, using a random zip code as the location.
+We specifically looked for teachers who have a degree in guitar and teach online lessons.

 Takelessons had the highest average price among qualified guitar teachers, at $90 per hour.
 Even finding a teacher who didn’t major in guitar, such as one with a violin or piano degree, did not do much to lower the price.
 Sorting through the options, it quickly became apparent that many of the top teachers did not have formal education in music, and even those who had a music degree often did not have it for guitar, despite charging high prices for music lessons.